 I would like to thank you for literally saving my life.
 Back in February, I had to be hospitalized while on vacation in Phoenix with an A1C of 11% and had to start taking 2 types of insulin and 2 other meds.
 I read the Fatburn Fix in April, and followed the program to a tee, and I’m down by 15 pounds, 6.8 A1C, and only one once weekly diabetes medicine.

 I'm crying tears of joy and appreciation for all you've done for me and my health!
 Without Deep Nutrition and Fatburn Fix, I would literally still be in the vicious cycle I'd been fighting all my life!
 In a nutshell - I am no longer a compulsive overeating addict suffering under the crushing 'thumb' of all food and alcohol.

 After listening to her full story and doing a complete exam, I told this long-suffering woman that I suspected she was suffering from THE MOST common cause of all tummy pain and belly aches that I see.

 It’s NOT food allergies.
 It’s NOT gluten intolerance.
 It’s not even irritable bowel.
 What IS the number one most common reason for stomach aches and digestive problems?

-It’s called “functional constipation.”
+It’s called “chronic functional constipation.”

 Functional constipation may sound like a silly name.
 After all, how can constipation be functional?
 It’s called functional constipation to distinguish it from structural constipation caused by certain kinds of birth defects and other rare disorders.
 Functional constipation is very common in pediatric practice and is widely recognized as the number one cause of constipation in kids.